-One other trick may be to let your plant “stress” out for water by lengthening the time in between normal watering.
+One other trick may be to let your plant “stress” out of water by lengthening the time in between normal watering.
 This may trick the organism into “thinking” it may be on the path of imminent death and may lead to flower production.
 This is its way of carrying on its genetic material thru drought.

 Pruning fruit and shade trees